white-lab/protocols/cell_culture/cell_culture.md

 # Cell Culture

-## Introduction

 ## Cell Line Parameters

 Each cell line is unique.
 The key parameters you should find out before working with a line are:

-* Media Composition
+* Media and Growth Conditions
     * What base media, what concentration serum, and which additional inhibitors and antibiotics do you need to add?
+    * What type of container will these cells need to be grown in?

-* Splitting Trypsin and incubation time
+* Splitting Conditons
     * How strongly adherent are your cells?
 Loosely adherent cells can use 0.05% Trypsin and incubate for 10 minutes, but more strongly adherent cells may need a higher concentration of Trypsin and longer incubation time.

-* Spin Down
+    * How often must your cells be split?
+For how many passages are they stable?
     * When spinning down cells to remove debris, for how long and at what speed should you centrifuge them?